awilsoncs/awilsoncs.github.io/music-production/_posts/2023-06-07-making-basic-instruments-in-3x-osc.md

 You should be comfortable with the interface of FL Studio, FL Parametric EQ 2.
 If you don't know your way around 3x Osc, refer to the [FL Studio manual](https://www.image-line.com/fl-studio-learning/fl-studio-online-manual/html/plugins/3x%20Osc.htm) for any questions.

-This guide offers a comprehensive exploration into the art of synthesizing a multitude of sounds.
-Our focus will range from creating percussive elements like kicks, snares, and hi-hats, to essential bass sounds such as sub and Moog bass, mid-range instruments including pads and plucks, and a broad spectrum of sound effects (FX), such as risers and impacts.
+This guide offers an exploration into the art of synthesizing a multitude of sounds.
+Our focus will range from creating percussive elements like kicks, snares, and hi-hats, to essential bass sounds such as sub and the Reese bass, mid-range instruments including pads and plucks, and a broad spectrum of sound effects (FX), such as risers and impacts.

 Throughout this journey, we will delve into key sound design principles, including understanding different oscillator waveforms, the use of ADSR envelopes to shape sounds, applying filters to control the harmonic content of your sounds, and using effects processing to introduce depth, space, character, and complexity to your creations.